-Bachelor of Science (BSc) in Biotechnology
+Bachelor of Science in Biotechnology

-A BSc major in Biotechnology provides students with a strong foundation in biological sciences, biotechnology and entrepreneurship.
-The programme enables you to be taught by specialists from the Faculties of Science, Business and Economics, and Medical and Health Sciences.
+A BSc major in Biotechnology provides you with a strong foundation in biological sciences, biotechnology and entrepreneurship.
+The programme enables you to be taught by specialists from the Faculty of Science, the Business School and the Faculty of Medical and Health Sciences.

 After an introduction to core biological and chemical concepts, instruction is provided in the areas of fermentation technology, aspects of medical technology, down-stream processing and protein purification and their applications.
-In addition, the specialisation includes courses in computing, innovation and entrepreneurship, managing technology and a wider appreciation of the social, legal, and ethical place of biotechnology in society.
-Final year projects investigate how biotechnology applies in industry, and the principles of commercialisation.
+In addition, the specialisation includes courses in innovation and entrepreneurship, managing technology and a wider appreciation of the social, legal, and ethical place of biotechnology in society.